Skip to content

 U-Boot Build Flows

-For Cyclone V SoC, the Handoff information created by Quartus compilation comes in several formats: C source code, XML, and binary files.
-The bsp-editor consumes this information and turns it into source code which is used to build U-Boot.
-For older versions of SoC EDS, the user could set various U-Boot parameters in bsp-editor.
-For the current version of SoC EDS, they have no effect.
+For Cyclone V SoC, the Handoff information created by Quartus compilation and it comes in several formats: C source code, XML, and binary files.
+The bsp-editor consumes the handoff information and converts it into source code which is needed to build U-Boot.

 The Old Flow